code-monki/central-supply-catalog/docs/system.md

 ## Search

 `astro/lib/catalog.mjs` generates the search document payload at `/_data/searchindex.json`.
-The client search code lives in `astro/lib/searchIndexClient.js` and `astro/components/SearchResults.vue`.
+The client search code lives in `astro/lib/catalogSearch.mjs`, `astro/lib/searchIndexClient.js`, and `astro/components/SearchResults.vue`.

+The search parser supports adjacent terms as `AND`, quoted phrases, `AND`, `OR`, `NOT`, and parenthesized groups.
+User-facing search syntax is documented on `/help/`; implementation details are documented in [site-search.md](site-search.md).

 Search documents are cached in `localStorage` with keys shaped as `csc-search-index:<version>`.
 The current version is produced by `searchIndexVersion()` in `astro/lib/catalog.mjs`.
 When a new version is written, stale `csc-search-index:*` keys are removed.